 22. See the sky with Malaga’s ferris wheel, Mirador Princess

 Rising 70 metres and offering 360 degree panoramas over 30 kilometres, you are not going to get a better view of Malaga than on the Mirador Princess.
 Located near the port, the ferris wheel is one of Malaga’s iconic attractions and, if nothing else, is a great way to escape the heat, thanks to its air-conditioned cars.
-This is one of my favourite things to see in Malaga because I know I’m finally near the Mediterranean sea.
-You can find the official website here.
+This is one of my favourite views because I know I’m finally near the Mediterranean sea.

 23. Explore Spanish wine at Museo del Vino (Museum of Wine)

-I run a wine website and I regularly travel out of my way to find wine in unexpected places (I found vineyards in Thailand) so it beggars belief that I have not yet made it to the Museo del Vino in Malaga.
+I run a wine website and I regularly travel out of my way to find wine in unexpected places (I found vineyards in Thailand) so visiting the Museo del Vino in Malaga was an obvious choice.
 Especially when the €5 entry fee includes two tastings.
-Still, I guess I have to save something for my next trip.
-Please go and have a glass for me.
-Official website

 24. Sip a sunset cocktail at one of Malaga’s rooftop bars

 With such a thriving tapas scene, it’s easy to ignore the bars that lie above.
 Which is a shame because Malaga has an excellent choice of rooftop bars that offer splendid views over the city.
 Perfect at sunset – just don’t forget your sun cream in summer.
 The sun is still scorching until it finally disappears well after 8 p.m.
 A few of my favourite rooftop bars include those at the top of the AC Marriott Hotel, the Molina Lario Hotel and Alcazaba Premium Hostel.